-Year 7 and 8 students are not permitted to use their mobile phones during the School day.
+Year 7, 8 and 9 students are not permitted to use their mobile phones during the School day.
 Students may bring mobile phones to school for the purpose of safe travel to and from the School.
 The expectation is they will be placed in their lockers as soon as the students arrive at school until the end of the School day.
 If students need to call home due to an emergency, they may request permission to do so from a member of the Lower School team.
 This helps the staff to monitor pastoral concerns.

-Students in Years 9-13 may use their mobile phones in the Middle School Common Room, Sixth Form Centre or Annexe or on the direct instruction of a member of staff.
+Students in Years 10-13 may use their mobile phones in their designated indoor spaces, the Sixth Form Centre or Annexe or on the direct instruction of a member of staff.
 They must be switched off during academic lessons, study periods and whilst using the Library.